pavanad/smart-home/configurations/README.md

 # Configurations

-All configurations of the my home assistant instabce
+All configurations of the my home assistant instance

 ## Sonoff Mini